grenaud/uniqueBloom/README.md

 uniqueBloom
 ===========

 Output unique DNA reads.
+It uses https://github.com/bitly/dablooms.
 It currently only supports fastq but I could be convinced to make a BAM version.

 Usage
 ./uniqueseqBloom [fastq file] [temp file]